-(Saber is a trademark of Analogy, Inc., Beaverton, Oregon.
-PSPICE is a trademark of MicroSim, Inc., Irvine, California.)
-In addition to the different model versions and simulator implementations, different laboratories with different equipment and experience extract the model parameter sets.
+Various physics-based IGBT models are presently provided within commercial circuit simulation programs.
+For example, Saber 4.04 [4] provides both the buffer-layer [1] and nonbuffer-layer [3] IGBT models developed by Hefner as well as an electro-thermal version of each model [2].
+Recently, PSPICE 6.35 [6] also includes the nonbuffer-layer IGBT model developed by Hefner [5].
+In addition to the different model versions and simulator implementations, the model parameter sets are extracted by different laboratories with different equipment and experience.
 Therefore, it is essential to have well-established validation procedures that can be used to independently validate each of the models provided in different simulators for different IGBT manufacturer part numbers.